-Wildlife on an African safari is nothing less than spectacular, but creating truly memorable images can be challenging.
-Animals don’t appear on command and when they do, making sure we get a great photo isn’t high on their list of priorities.
-A professional wildlife photographer knows to hedge her bets—planning ahead is just as important to capture the best pictures of wild animals as what you do
+On an African safari, wildlife is nothing less than spectacular but creating truly memorable images is challenging.
+Animals don’t appear on command and when they do, making sure we make great pictures isn’t high on their list of priorities.
+A professional photographer knows amazing wildlife photos are not only made in the moment but in how you prepare as well.
+Below are safari photography tips to help you with both.

 Bring a Long Lens